 How to reach Pisa

-Served by several airlines that operate hundred of weekly flights to national and international destinations, the airport is developing as one of the busiest in Italy thanks also to numerous companies offering a low cost alternative.
+Pisa Internationl Airport "Galileo Galilei" (PSA) is served by several airlines that operate hundred of weekly flights to national and international destinations, including also many low cost alternatives.

-The airport is just 5 minutes far from the centre of the town by bus, train or taxi, plus regular trains from and to Florence, Lucca, Viareggio, and other cities.
+The airport is just 5 minutes far from the centre of the town by bus (CPT LAMrossa line just stops outside the airport), train or taxi.
+The airport include also a small train stations with many connections from and to Florence, Lucca, Viareggio, and other cities.

-For more information on flights and connections to the city visit the Galileo Galilei Aiport website.
+For more information visit the Galileo Galilei Aiport website.

 Pisa is very well connected to Florence and is on the main line Rome-La Spezia.
 The city also serves Viareggio, Livorno, Pistoia, and Lucca.
-For more information and train timetable visit the Trenitalia website.
+For more information and train timetable visit the Ferrovie dello Stato website.

 Pisa is near the intersection of two highways: A12 north-south (Sestri Levante - Livorno) and A11 east-west (Pisa - Florence).
 Alternatives include the ss67 to Florence, and the ss1 (Via Aurelia) which connect Rome to La Spezia.

-The bus service is operated by CPT (website in Italian, only) with LAMrossa line (red line) from the airport to the city centre and the Cathedral.
+The bus service is operated by CPT.
+The main routes are called LAM (high mobility line) and LAMrossa (red) line connects the airport and the train station to the city centre and the Cathedral.

 The city also offers efficient car parks served then by city shuttles to the main top sights.

 In Pisa is available a bike sharing service called CicloPi.
 Bike racks are located around town and a daily pass is €5.